r4gus/zigtoberfest/content/location.md

 }
 ---

-The event will take place at the university of applied science in Munich, **Lothstraße 64 80335 Munich, Germany, Room R1.007**.
+The event will take place at the university of applied science in Munich, **Lothstraße 64 80335 Munich, Germany** (more details will follow).

 ![](loth64.jpg)